Unusual Bible Customs: Old and New Testaments

 Sackcloth was a rough, burlap type fabric that people in mourning wore.
 This was done while pouring ashes over their heads.
 It occurred after the initial rending of the garment.

 Jesus washed the disciples feet during the last supper.
-Since this was usually the duty of the lowliest of slaves or servant's, Peter rebuked Jesus for attempting to wash his feet.
+Since this was usually the duty of the lowliest of slaves or servants, Peter rebuked Jesus for attempting to wash his feet.
 The Lord, in Peter's mind, was too great to stoop to such a lowly act.
-But he became willing when Jesus told him if he did not allow Him to wash his feet, he would have no part of Jesus.
-When Jesus was done, He sat down and explained why he had done this,
+Jesus answered him,

-If you remember, the disciples were always arguing about who was going to be the greatest in God's kingdom; who was going to sit at His right hand and rule with Him.
-So this was a very purposeful and necessary lesson for them; namely, to be as humble servants to God.
+If you remember, the disciples were always arguing about which of them was going to be greatest in God's kingdom; who was going to sit at His right hand and rule with Him.
+So this was a very purposeful and necessary lesson for them; namely, to be as humble servants to God and one another.

 Greeted with a kiss